pulumi/terraform-provider-azurerm/website/docs/r/template_deployment.html.markdown

     create the template deployment.
 * `deployment_mode` - (Required) Specifies the mode that is used to deploy resources.
 This value could be either `Incremental` or `Complete`.
-    Note that you will almost *always* want this to be set to `Incremental` otherwise the deployment will destroy all infrastructure not specified within the template, and Terraform will not be aware of this.
+    Note that you will almost *always* want this to be set to `Incremental` otherwise the deployment will destroy all infrastructure not specified within the template, and this provider will not be aware of this.
 * `template_body` - (Optional) Specifies the JSON definition for the template.

 ~> **Note:** There's a [`file` function available](https://www.terraform.io/docs/configuration/functions/file.html) which allows you to read this from an external file, which helps makes this more resource more readable.